21 Different Types of Mythical Horses

 8. Pegasus

-The Pegasus, the winged horse of Greek mythology, is widely considered the most well-known of all the types of mythical horses.
+The Pegasus, the winged horse of Greek mythology, is widely considered the most well-known mythical horse.

-Pegasus was the son of Medusa, according to Greek mythology.
-At one point in time, she, like many other figures in Greek mythology, assumed the form of a horse.
+According to Greek mythology, Pegasus was Medusa’s son.
+At one point, she, like many other figures in Greek mythology, assumed the form of a horse.

 In some alternate retellings of the story, Pegasus was born from Medusa’s blood when Perseus severed her head from her body.

-Legend said that a spring would immediately emerge wherever he struck the ground with his hoof.
+Legend said a spring would immediately emerge wherever he struck the ground with his hoof.

-He was an ally to the hero Bellerophon in his fight against the Chimera.
+He allied with the hero Bellerophon in his fight against the Chimera.
 After that, Zeus had him carry lightning bolts for him.

 In recognition of the many years of service that he had provided, Zeus bestowed upon him the honor of transforming him into a constellation.